CaseCal/data-512-a2/README.md

 Out of 44680 articles, 274 did not return a prediction.
 These are saved in the *data/unmatched/page_data-no_prediction.csv* file, and removed from further analysis.

 On a computer with a 7-core CPU, 24GB RAM and 10Mbps ethernet connection, the API requests took approximately two minutes to complete.

+### 3. Analysis
+Analysis is done using two metrics.
+Analysis result tables can be found in the notebook.

+1. **Coverage** The number of articles divided by the popuulation, shown in articles per million people.
+Does not take into consideration the quality of the articles.
+1. **Relative Quality** The proportion of articles that are of GA (Good Article) or FA (Featured Article) quality.

+#### Country
+Data is grouped by country, and sorted.
+The top 10 countries by coverage are generally small populations, and are all in Oceania or Europe.
+The bottom countries by coverage are generally large populations, such as India and China, and are all in Asia.
+Overall, coverage is impacted by size, with smaller countries having better coverage, but also seems to show a regional bias towards Europe and against Asia.

+Top countries with relative quality are more mixed, with North Korea at the top with 22% (8 of 36) articles of high quality, although this is liekly an outlier.
+Asia, Europe, and Africa are all respresented in the top 10.
+At the bottom, 37 countries tied with no high-quality articles.
+Sorting secondarily by article count provides the top 10 displayed, which are primarily North and Eastern Europe and Africa.

+#### Region
+Data is also aggregated by region.
+In this case, population is taken from the region's population data point in the original data source, and not as a sum of the popualtions in the final data file, in order to account for countries that had no articles.

+Regional bias is more apparent here, with Oceania and Europe topping the list and Asia at the bottom.

 ## Data